+Tucker House began its first seed garden in the spring of 2015.
 This was a trial garden based on passionate volunteer work.
-The garden, though small, was successful, yielding 25,000 seeds, including a “rescued” heritage variety of bean saved by local gardeners for generations.
-We follow seed saving guidelines and good practices learned through several trainings (with help from Bauta Family Initiative on Canadian Seed Security).
-We harvest seeds from heirloom and open-pollinated vegetables, fruits, and flowers.
-Our garden is certified organic by Ecocert Canada.
-We are proud to be part of a growing community of gardeners who preserve the past for a greener future.
+The garden, though small, was most successful, yielding 25,000 seeds, including a “rescued” heritage variety of bean saved by local gardeners for generations.
+We follow seed saving guidelines and good practice learned through several trainings (with help from Bauta Family Initiative on Canadian Seed Security).
+We harvest seeds from heirloom and open-pollinated vegetables, fruits and flowers and we pledge that we do not knowingly buy, sell, or trade genetically-engineered seeds or plants.

 Seeds cost $3.50 per package, and shipping charges may apply.
 Email firstname.lastname@example.org to order!

 This bush string bean variety had been grown in Rockland for years in the garden of Ms Vinette before being given to us to maintain the variety.
 Directly sow seed in the spring after all danger of frost and plant in succession for continual harvest.(50 days to maturity).